 Its first difference from distress is that we can easily unwind from it.
 But try to unwind from a still fresh memory of your boss accusing you of something that someone else did.
 Try to recover from the news that the auditor is coming to sniff around your business books that are not exactly in order.

 Stress is a response to something that's happening now and here, whereas distress is a reaction to an apparent threat that we are foreseeing in the future, or a replayed mishap from the past.

-Since our nervous system is a goal-striving mechanism, any situation demanding an action that's absent, and we can do nothing about it right now makes us "press on the gas pedal while in a parking position" and that is taxing our nervous and endocrine systems with distress, while also making our muscles tense, as they can't spend that energy of readiness.
+Since our nervous system is a goal-oriented mechanism, any situation demanding an action that's absent---and we either can't or won't do anything about it right now--- makes us "press on the gas pedal and rev the engine while in a parking position".

 Tuning into My Flow of Life

 In those years when I was heavily into consolidating for myself a workable psycho-philosophy of living and a self-discipline to back it up, I was dwelling in quite a few of those useful self-advancing modalities that had "now and here" for a their common denominator.
-Like Erhard Seminars Training, Focusing, and Mindfulness meditation - to mention just those few for any of you who might have "been there".
+Like Erhard Seminars Training, Focusing, Sedona Method, and Mindfulness meditation---to mention just those few for any of you who might have "been there".

 I can remember my resolve to find out what it was that I was possibly escaping from in my life.
 So I spent some nights when I was all by myself sitting on a sturdy chair with my back straight and gazing at one tiny crack on the wall in front of me.

 I wanted to face anything that would well up to the surface when my mind is deprived from "entertaining itself" with all kinds of escape hatches.
 I can tell you, it was quite an amazing experience, as I was introduced to a "me" that I was not very familiar with.